bernie-skipole/indipydriver/docs/source/usage/example.rst

             self.target = 15
             self.heater = "On"

+        # Numbers need to be explicitly set in the indi protocol
+        # so the instrument needs to give a string version of numbers

+        @property
+        def stringtemperature(self)
+            "Gives temperature as a string to two decimal places" return '{:.2f}'.format(self.temperature)

+        @property
+        def stringtarget(self)
+            "Gives target as a string to two decimal places" return '{:.2f}'.format(self.target)

         def control(self):
             """This simulates temperature increasing/decreasing, and
                turns on/off a heater if moving too far from the target temperature